machouz/DL3/Part2/Readme.md

 We build two languages :
-* To run the model over the palyndrom language
+* To run the model over the palyndrome language `python bad.py palindrome`  (you can put any argument at last)
-`python bad.py palindrom`
-* To run the model over the unique series language `python bad.py`
+* To run the model over the unique series language `python bad.py serie`